 When the Portuguese conquered the Jaffna kingdom, they began to fortify the town.
 Later, in 1620, the Danish conquest led to further urbanisation.
 Over the next century, the Dutch, then the French and finally the British controlled the port.
 Trincomalee became part of the British Ceylon state in 1815.

-Locals also refer to the port as Gokanna.
-In Sanskrit, Trincomalee Bay Harbour means “Cow’s Ear”, akin to other areas of Siva worship in India.
+Locals also refer to the port as Gokarna.
+In Sanskrit, Trincomalee Bay Harbour means “Cow’s Ear”, akin to other Siva worship areas in India.
 The city has sacred status to both Tamils and Hindus.
 Patañjali, the legendary Hindu who compiled the Yoga Sutras, was born at the temple at Trincomalee.